2025 Essential guidance: Frequently asked questions (FAQs)

 Question 31: My qualifying degree was completed overseas.
 I have a Grade Point Average (GPA) score.
 What should I do?

 You should convert your degree using an online calculator and provide evidence to this effect.
 You must take the cumulative, that is all years, Grade Point Average (GPA), calculate the equivalent degree level and enter it on your application form.
 If the scale is not a 4 or 5 point scale, or is provided as a percentage, or a grade, then the score must be officially calculated using a company such as NARIC.
 Other companies are available, and it is the responsibility of each applicant to locate a suitable company who will provide the necessary evidence.
-As evidence, applicants will need to upload their degree certificate and transcript, plus the official document showing its UK classification equivalent.
+This is not required to be uploaded with your application but it may be required as part of your pre-employment checks with your new employer should you accept an offer.

 Question 32: I completed my higher degree(s) on a part-time basis.
 What information do I need to provide?